Best English Castle Tours

 Our pick of the best English castle tours.
 From working royal residences at Windsor Castle to moated castles at Leeds Castle and medieval fortresses at Warwick Castle see the best of England’s heritage!
 Many of these tours operate daily from London, whilst some are only available on selected dates.
 We also offer private English castle tours, visiting lesser-known gems such as Arundel Castle and Hever Castle.

 Windsor Castle Tour from London

 This day tour from London takes you to the best of England’s royal highlights!
-Windsor Castle is the oldest continuously inhabited castle in the world that is one of the Queen’s official residences.
+Windsor Castle is the oldest continuously inhabited castle in the world that is one of the King’s official residences.
 You’ll see the spectacular state apartments, palatial rooms, castle grounds and St George’s Chapel.
 The castle is rich in English history, built-in 11th Century after the Norman invasion of England by William the Conqueror.

 Choose a half-day tour that spends the morning at Windsor Castle, or visit the castle as part of a full-day tour which combines a visit with other nearby English sites, including the town of Bath or the UNESCO World Heritage Site of Stonehenge.
 During the summer, there is also a tour that includes a visit to the State Rooms of Buckingham Palace.
 The rooms are used for receiving guests and for official functions.
 Highlights include the Throne Room, Grand Staircase and extraordinary works of fine art.